samjamesobrien/TicTacToe/README.md

 Please add an additional user using the same pattern.

+_Tip: Simple implementation is fine, copy the implementation that added Horatio._

 ## 3. Fix the run.sh script

 There is a `run.sh` and `test.sh` script in the top directory of the repo.